Finite temperature charge and current densities around a cosmic string in AdS spacetime with compact dimension: Conclusions

 \section{Conclusions}

 We have investigated combined effects of background gravitational field, nontrivial spatial topology and finite temperature on the expectation values of the charge and current densities for a massive scalar field with general curvature coupling.
 Motivated by high symmetry and by importance in recent theoretical constructions, as a bulk geometry we have chosen the locally AdS spacetime.
 Two sources of nontrivial topology are considered.
 The first one corresponds to a defect that is a generalization of a cosmic string in the presence of extra dimensions and the second one comes from the compactification of a spatial dimension in Poincar\'{e} coordinates.
 We have started the investigation from the Hadamard two-point function.
 The finite temperature part of that function in the problem at hand is expressed as ( \ref{wight_T}) with particle and antiparticle contributions coming from the terms with $u=+$ and $u=-$.
 The evaluation of various physical characteristics bilinear in the field is based on the Hadamard function.
 An important difference from the Minkowskian bulk is related to the upper bound of the chemical potential given by (\ref{mucond}).
 It does not depend on the field mass and becomes zero in the decompactification limit.
-This qualitative difference is related to that the\ mass does not enter in the expression for the energy of the modes.
+This qualitative difference is related to that the mass does not enter in the expression for the energy of the modes.
+We have also evaluated the bulk-to-boundary propagator for a scalar field that plays an important role in the interpretations of the bulk quantities in terms of the boundary field theory in the context of the AdS/CFT correspondence.

 As important characteristics for a charged field we have considered the charge and current densities.
 The vacuum expectation values of those quantities have been considered in a recent publication \cite{Oliv19} and here we were mainly concerned with the thermal contributions.
 The nonzero components correspond to the charge density, azimuthal current density and the current density along the compact dimension (axial current).
 We note that the nonzero charge density is a pure thermal effect: the corresponding vacuum average is zero.
 The combined expression for the nonzero components is given by (\ref{jmu}).
 As a consequence of the AdS maximal symmetry, the thermal expectation values depend on the parameters having the dimension of length through the ratios like $r/w$, $L/w$.
 They correspond to the proper distance from the defect and proper length of the compact dimension in the units of the curvature radius.
 The charge density is an odd function of the chemical potential.
 It vanishes for zero chemical potential as a result of cancellation between the contributions from particles and antiparticles.
 The azimuthal and axial currents are even functions of the chemical potential and survive in the limit $\mu =0$.
 We have considered two types of magnetic fluxes.
 The first one is confined inside the defect core and another one is interpreted as a flux enclosed by compact dimension.
 All the components of the current density are periodic functions of those fluxes with the flux quantum being the period.
 The dependence of the expectation values on the magnetic fluxes appears in the form of two parameters $\alpha _{0}$ and $ \delta _{0}$ corresponding to the ratios of the magnetic fluxes to the flux quantum.